ibm-datapower/datapower-tutorials/decrypt-tls-using-master-secret-logging/decrypt-tls-using-master-secret-logging.md

 ## Troubleshooting

-If packets are not decrypting properly, you can enable a debug output file under "Preferences -> Protocols -> SSL":
+If packets are not decrypting properly, you can enable the generation of a debug output file under "Preferences -> Protocols -> SSL":

 ![wireshark3](media/wireshark3.png)

+In the example above, the debug output will be placed on a file named `/tmp/ssldebug.txt`

 Note: only sessions that have captured the full SSL keyexchange consisting of CLIENT_HELLO and SERVER_HELLO can be properly decrypted.